serkan-korkac/serkan-korkac/README.md

 # Hello, I'm Serkan Korkac

 ## About Me
 Hello!
-I'm Serkan, I have a keen interest in computer science and software development.
+My name is Serkan, I have a great interest in computer science and software development.
+And I have been dealing with software development for a long time.
+I currently work as a full stack developer at Contentrain.

 ## My Projects
 - [Contentrain](https://contentrain.io)